adtrace/adtrace_sdk_react_native/README.md

 Push tokens are used for Audience Builder and client callbacks; they are also required for uninstall and reinstall tracking.

-To send us a push notification token, call the  `setDeviceToken`  method on the  `AdTrace`  instance when you obtain your app's push notification token (or whenever its value changes):
+To send us a push notification token, call the  `setPushToken`  method on the  `AdTrace`  instance when you obtain your app's push notification token (or whenever its value changes):

 ```js
 AdTrace.setPushToken("YourPushNotificationToken");